Kiamika Reservoir Regional Park: Kiamika Reservoir

 The Kiamika, meaning "steep rock", has an area of 52 km.
 The regional park of which it is part has an area of 184.8 km.
 The "Île de la Perdrix Blanche", like the "small island of La Perdrix", are the two main islands of the reservoir and the largest in Kiamika.
 They measure 11.7 km and 5.4 km respectively.
 The reservoir may see its area decrease to 35 km during the emptying normally carried out in April.
 This large tidal range exposes sandy beaches on the shores and connects the two main islands.

 Originally, the reservoir consisted of two lakes, Upper and Lower Kiamika Lakes.
 In 1952, work related to flood control of the Lièvre and Outaouais rivers for the production of electricity created the reservoir, with the erection of the Kiamika dam ordered by the Maclaren company.
 This work was also carried out to facilitate logging on the Kiamika River.
 The Kiamika reservoir then becomes the third largest water point in the region.

 History of the Regional Park

 During the 1990s, the municipalities bordering the reservoir became fully aware of the tourism development potential of this sector.
-Stakeholders proposed, in order to acquire better knowledge of the territory, a study by various institutions and organizations (municipalities, development corporation, private companies and the Quebec government ministry).
+Stakeholders proposed, to acquire better knowledge of the territory, a study by various institutions and organizations (municipalities, development corporation, private companies and the Quebec government ministry).
 In 2003, a study aimed at identifying the different potentials of the natural environment for future interpretation purposes was carried out by the Société de la fauna et des parcs du Québec.

 The Kiamika Reservoir Regional Park is a creation of the Government of Quebec and is managed locally by the Kiamika Reservoir Development Corporation, the SDRK, as well as by the County Municipality of Antoine-Labelle (MRCAL).